open-risk/equinox/docs/source/setup.rst

 Step 4: Install the required system wide dependencies
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Equinox supports working with geospatial data and this requires some specific libraries
+Equinox supports working with geospatial data and this requires some specific libraries that must be installed system-wide.
+On a linux system with apt installed issue the following:

 .. code:: bash